Dry Mouth

 Saliva is not a simple liquid that we can replace immediately in case of deficiency.
 It contains many minerals, enzymes, and digesters.
 The start of digestion in the mouth shows how important our saliva is.

 Treatment of dry mouth should be aimed at finding and eliminating the underlying cause.
-For example, ongoing treatment for another disease (such as chemotherapy, radiation therapy) may be the cause of saliva shortage.
+For example, ongoing treatment for another disease (such as chemotherapy, or radiation therapy) may be the cause of saliva shortage.
 Normally, it will end with the disappearance of the underlying cause or the completion of that treatment.

 Dry mouth due to systemic diseases